katharinalisalin/demo-bug-template/docs/faq/material-for-mkdocs-insiders.md

 please make sure to [upgrade your sponsorship] once your current sponsoring tier limit has been reached.

-> - If you choose to cancel your subscription to Insiders, you will be automatically removed as a collaborator and will no longer receive future updates.
-However, you are __welcome to continue using the latest version__ that was available to you at the time of cancellation for as long as you like.
-Please note that GitHub deletes private forks, so you may want to take steps to ensure that you have a backup of the software if necessary.

 __Does the Insiders version run under a different license?__
 > No. Whether you're an individual or a company, you may use Material for MkDocs Insiders precisely under the same terms as Material for MkDocs, which are